Anto Babić

-Anto Babić (3 January 1899 – 12 January 1974) was a Bosnian historian, the first dean of the Faculty of Philosophy in Sarajevo, a member of the Academy of Sciences of Bosnia and Herzegovina, SANU, MANU.
+Anto Babić (3 January 1899, Dolac – 12 January 1974, Sarajevo) was a Bosnian historian, the first dean of the Faculty of Philosophy in Sarajevo, a member of the Academy of Sciences of Bosnia and Herzegovina, SANU, MANU.
+He was the founder of the Department of History at the Faculty of Philosophy in Sarajevo.
+He is deemed a doyen of Bosnian and Yugoslav historiography.

 Early life and education

-He was born in Grahovik near Travnik in 1899.
+He was born in Grahovik, hamlet of Dolac village near Travnik in 1899.
 He attended primary school in Dolac, high school in Travnik and Sarajevo, where he graduated in 1919.
 He graduated in history and geography at the Faculty of Philosophy in Zagreb in 1923.
-He worked as a teacher at a high school in Sušak, Croatia.
+He worked as a teacher at a high school in Sušak, Croatia, and a professor at Sarajevo Gymnasium.